nag2mani/Neuracave/README.md

 # Neuracave
-This Website is developed by Nagmani Kumar from Scrach.
+This Website was developed by Nagmani Kumar from Scrach.

 ## Versions